Northeastern University - Silicon Valley

-Hamidreza Jahanjou is a PhD student studying theoretical computer science at Northeastern University Silicon Valley.
-He completed his PhD at Khoury College of Computer and Information Science, advised by Professor Rajmohan Rajaraman.
-Hamidreza earned his master’s degree at Sharif University of Technology in Iran.
-He has collaborated with several faculty members in research and teaching, and he currently works on ways to solve computationally-difficult problems, with a research-oriented career in computer algorithms and theory as a goal.
+Hamidreza Jahanjou is a part-time lecturer in the Khoury College of Computer Sciences at Northeastern University Silicon Valley.
+He completed his PhD at Khoury College of Computer Sciences, advised by Professor Rajmohan Rajaraman.
+Hamid earned his master’s degree at Sharif University of Technology in Iran.
+He has collaborated with several faculty members in research and teaching, and his research focuses on solving computationally-difficult problems.

 - MS, Sharif University of Technology, Iran